Watershed Stewards

 Drop by drop, you can make a difference and help promote healthy watersheds in your community.

-The Illinois-Indiana Master Watershed Steward program trains and supports individuals to protect and preserve our water resources.
+The Illinois-Indiana Master Watershed Steward program educates individuals to assist and support the protection and preservation of our water resources.

 “As someone who lives 800 feet from Lake Michigan and less than a mile from two other lakes, the [IIMWS] program inspired me to care for my region’s incredible natural beauty on a daily basis.”

-Our mission is to engage and empower citizens as stewards of natural ecosystems and resources by providing science-based education and volunteer service opportunities in their communities.
+Our mission is to engage and empower citizens as stewards of natural ecosystems and resources by providing science-based education in their communities.
 By creating a network of water-conscious environmental stewards, we’re investing in the future of the Midwest water supply through research-based environmental education and conservation.

-The Illinois-Indiana Master Watershed Steward Program trains volunteers to promote healthy watersheds by increasing their understanding of potential causes of water resource degradation and providing them with the knowledge and tools they need to identify, prevent, or resolve water quality problems.
+Illinois-Indiana Master Watershed Steward Program participants learn how watersheds function and are empowered to help with watershed improvement efforts in their communities.
+The program educates participants on the promotion of healthy watersheds by increasing their understanding of potential causes of water resource degradation and providing them with the knowledge and tools they need to identify, prevent, or resolve water quality problems.

 The program is a collaboration between Illinois-Indiana Sea Grant, University of Illinois, Purdue University, the National Oceanic and Atmospheric Administration, and other partners.

-After completing the training program, Master Watershed Stewards put their knowledge to work by participating in various volunteer projects, depending on their interests:
+After completing the training program, Watershed Stewards are encouraged to put their knowledge to work by participating in various community projects, depending on their interests:

 How does the program work?